Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/serialization/inetworkserializable-networkserializer.md

 ```

-All types supporting serialization are supported by `NetworkSerializer` with `NetworkSerializer::Serialize(ref int value)` variant methods and templated `NetworkSerializer::Serialize<T>(ref T value) where T : INetSerializable` method.
+All types supporting serialization are supported by `NetworkSerializer` with `NetworkSerializer::Serialize(ref int value)` variant methods and templated `NetworkSerializer::Serialize<T>(ref T value) where T : INetworkSerializable` method.

 ```csharp